 A new experimental feature, the Newton Diagnostics, was added to the C runtime.
-This feature can be activated by the simulation flag '-lv=LOG\NEWTON\DIAGNOSTICS '\\; this computes and displays a ranking of the most likely start attributes responsible for the failure of Newton-Raphson iterations on nonlinear implicit systems during initialization.
+This feature can be activated by the simulation flag '-lv=LOG_NEWTON_DIAGNOSTICS '; this computes and displays a ranking of the most likely start attributes responsible for the failure of Newton-Raphson iterations on nonlinear implicit systems during initialization.
 As such, it can be an invaluable tool for troubleshooting initialization failures due to convergence issues caused by badly chosen start attributes.
 For more details see the paper by F. Casella and B. Bachmann on this topic (here is an open-access preprint on ArXiv) and the presentation at the 2025 OpenModelica Workshop for more details.
-Please note that residual scaling is still not implemented, so this feature is not yet fully operational when applied to systems of equations that are badly scaled due to the use of SI units.
+The current implementation is still incomplete, as it doesn't work yet with symbolic jacobians and does not perform residual scaling, so it is not going to work well yet when applied to systems of equations that are badly scaled due to the use of SI units.
+A full implementation will be available in the next release.